pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

     EOF
     ```

-3. Configure TiDB Lightning enable strict SQL mode, use the local backend to import, resolve duplicates by deleting, and skip up to 10 errors.
+3. Configure TiDB Lightning to enable strict SQL mode, use the Local-backend to import data, delete duplicates, and skip up to 10 errors.

     {{< copyable "shell-regular" >}}